 Jen S. recommended Upstream Brewery for its brunch buffet, which sadly, in 2017, the location with the wonderful brunch buffet has closed.
 Still, the downtown location of Upstream Brewery serves a great breakfast, and if you time it right, you can sit outside and watch the Saturday morning farmers market shoppers while sipping your mimosa.
 Upstream Brewing Co., 514 S. 11th St.

 Several people recommended Vidlak’s.
 Emily and Julie S. both recommended Vidlak’s for breakfast, with Julie recommending the cinnamon rolls.
 Randy A. recommended bringing some patience with you: “If you decide on going to Vidlak’s go early or you’ll have a wait time to a table……trust me it’s worth the wait!”
 Vidlak’s Brookside Café, 15668 W. Center Road

 There are several chain restaurants in Omaha that have great service and food.
-Here are some that were recommended by readers: The Egg and I, Le Peep, and one of my favorites, First Watch.
+Here are some that were recommended by readers: Le Peep, and one of my favorites, First Watch.

 Have little ones?
 I’d have no problem taking my kids to most of the restaurants on this list.
 However, if you want a more thorough look at which Omaha restaurants are good for families, check out this list of kid-friendly restaurants with a great breakfast!

 And don’t worry, if you just need coffee in the morning, mama, I’ve got you covered.

 Like what you read?
 Help support my site!

 I’m proud to be a one-woman business sharing all the best things to see, do, and eat in Omaha.
 While I have freelance writers help from time to time, it’s mostly just me.

 If you would like to support my site, please consider: